gumyr/build123d/docs/tttt.rst

 In these challenges, users are presented with a CAD drawing and tasked with designing the part.
 Their goal is to match the part's mass to a specified target.

-These drawings were skillfully crafted and generously provided to Build123D by TooTallToby, a renowned figure in the realm of 3D CAD.
-TooTallToby is the host of the World Championship of 3D CAD Speedmodeling.
+These drawings were skillfully crafted and generously provided to Build123D by Too Tall Toby, a renowned figure in the realm of 3D CAD.
+Too Tall Toby is the host of the World Championship of 3D CAD Speedmodeling.
 For additional 3D CAD challenges and content, be sure to visit `Toby's youtube channel <https://www.Youtube.com/TooTallToby>`_.